-Note: This is an article on “Katakana English,” instances where Japanese versions of English words have different nuances or, in many cases, completely different meanings.
+This is an article on "Katakana English," instances where Japanese versions of English words have different *nuances.

 In English, we can say, "I had an interview for a job."
 Or we can say "The reporter has conducted interviews with a number of celebrities."